 1. Hemp

 Hemp is made from the cannabis plant, which is where – you guessed it – the marijuana drug comes from.
 However, these are completely different substances as there are no traces of the THC (which is the controlled, high-causing chemical found in marijuana) in hemp fibers whatsoever.
 Hemp requires no pesticides at all to grow and is strong, yet soft to the touch.
-It also has thermoregulation abilities which keep you cool and warm in whichever situation, making it great as a base layer overall.
+It also has thermoregulation abilities which keeps you cool and warm in whichever situation, making it great as a base layer overall.

 2. Leather